The Home of Fra Beato Angelico & Girolamo Savonarola

 The panel paintings in the refectory include the youthful works of Angelico such as the superb reredos showing the Last Judgement and the Deposition set against the background of the Tuscan hills.

-Apart from Angelico's paintings, the museum also has a very beautiful Last Supper frescoed by Ghirlandaio at the end of the fifteenth century, and in its library a fine series of illuminated manuscripts.
+Apart from Fra Angelico's paintings, the museum also has a very beautiful Last Supper frescoed by Domenico Ghirlandaio at the end of the fifteenth century (see more and follow an Last Suppers in Florence), and in its library a fine series of illuminated manuscripts.
 These were created in the convent in the same spirit of meditative creativity characteristic of Fra' Angelico's work.
 Savonarola's cell and the one where Cosimo the Elder retired to meditate are both open to the public.

 Some precious relics and fragments remaining from the nineteenth century destruction of the city's old center are arranged in the underground rooms together with a rare and evocative collection of bells.